 In 2019, the Canadian federal government began phasing in a federal carbon tax pricing system in provinces and territories without a provincial carbon tax program that meets the minimum national stringency requirements.
 The federal carbon tax pricing system has two parts: a regulatory charge on fossil fuels like gasoline and natural gas (the "fuel charge") and a performance-based system for industries (the "OBPS").
-As of January 1, 2023, the federal fuel charge applies to Ontario, Manitoba, Saskatchewan and Alberta, as well as the territories of Nunavut and the Yukon, while the OBPS applies to Manitoba and Prince Edward Island, as well as the territories of Nunavut and the Yukon.
+Under the OBPS, industrial emitters will be taxed at current rates on any emissions emitted above the performance standard or receive carbon credits if they are below the standard.
+As of January 1, 2024, the federal fuel charge applies to Ontario, Manitoba, Saskatchewan, Alberta, New Brunswick, Nova Scotia, Prince Edward Island and Newfoundland and Labrador, as well as the territories of Nunavut and the Yukon, while the OBPS applies to Manitoba and Prince Edward Island, as well as the territories of Nunavut and the Yukon.
+British Columbia has announced that it will transition to the OBPS in 2024.

-We believe that these water and air emission measures in Germany and Canada have not had, and in 2023 will not have, a significant effect on our operations.
+We believe that these water and air emission measures in Germany and Canada have not had, and in 2024 will not have, a significant effect on our operations.
 Although these measures could have a material adverse effect on our operations in the future, we expect that we will not be disproportionately affected by these measures as compared with owners of comparable operations.
 We also expect that these measures will not significantly disrupt our planned operations.